grafana/tempo/docs/tempo/website/grafana-agent/_index.md

 The Agent can take advantage of the span data flowing through the pipeline to generate Prometheus metrics.

-Go to [Span metrics](span-metrics) for a more detailed explanation of the feature.
+Go to [Span metrics](../server_side_metrics/span_metrics) for a more detailed explanation of the feature.

+#### Service graphs

+Service graphs are the representations of the relationships between services within a distributed system.

+This service graphs processor builds a map of services by analysing traces, with the objective to find _egdes_.
+Edges are spans with a parent-child relationship, that represent a jump (e.g. a request) between two services.
+The amount of request and their duration are recorded as metrics, which are used to represent the graph.

+To read more about this processor, go to its [section](service_graphs.md)

 ### Exporting spans